Eat Like the Animals: The “science-based” diet book with a controversial plot twist!

-The Geometric Framework for Nutrition charts below from the paper indicate that (once you remove those pesky mice that died prematurely from protein malnutrition) the longest-lived mice consumed less protein and more carbohydrates.
+The Geometric Framework for Nutrition charts below from the paper indicates that (once you remove the mice that died prematurely from protein malnutrition) the longest-lived mice consumed less protein and more carbohydrates.

 But see if you come to the same conclusion when you see the data simply presented the simple Excel plots below.